JOIN THE MOVEMENT

 What are you looking for?

-American democracy is in jeopardy, from the disastrous Citizens United ruling that flooded our politics with corporate cash to the immoral assault on voting rights and the corporate authoritarian in the White House.
+American democracy is in jeopardy, from the disastrous Citizens United ruling that flooded our politics with corporate cash to the immoral assault on voting rights.
 We work every day to defend against these threats and advance bold reforms.

 The U.S. government should work for the public, not corporations or industry.
 It should safeguard consumers, workers and the environment, and be funded well enough to do so.
 The budget process must not be obstructed by partisanship.